yanniskatsaros/gutensearch/README.md

 - `docker-compose run cli`

+Depending on how many documents you are working with, you _may or may not_ need to tune the memory limits in the `docker-compose.yml` file prior to bringing the services up.
+See the [troubleshooting](#troubleshooting) section below for more details if necessary.

 If you have already downloaded data locally using `gutensearch download` (see the [usage](#download) section below), you can mount the volume to the container at runtime.
 For example, if the `data/` directory is on your desktop,

 - `docker-compose run -v "/Users/username/Desktop/data/:/data" cli`